 The palace was constructed in three stages during the ninth and eighth centuries BCE, during which it was extended to the south and east.

-You can see a row of chairs in the palace courtyard (POI #4 on the map).
-On each chair, you can see the king’s name, how many years he ruled, and the relevant quote from the bible.
+You can see a row of chairs in the palace courtyard (#4 on the map).
+On each chair, you can see the king’s name, how many years he ruled, and the relevant quote from the Bible.

 The chairs are ordered chronologically, starting from Rehoboam (928 – 911 BCE) and ending with Zedekiah (596 – 586 BCE).
-And we will return to the twentieth and last king of Judah, Zedekiah.
+And we will return to Judah’s twentieth and last king, Zedekiah.

-At now, I want to return to one of the pivotal points, The Battle Of Lachish.
-And to do that, we will walk to POI #11 and POI #12 – Glacis and Assyrian siege ramp.
+Now, I want to return to one of the pivotal points, The Battle Of Lachish.
+And to do that, we will walk to the points of interest #11 and #12 – Glacis and Assyrian siege ramp.
 On the way, you can see the following hexagonal sign.

 Sennacherib’s Annals is an Assyrian inscription made on clay.
 The prism was found in Nineveh and dates from 691 BCE.
 In the inscription, Sennacherib boasts of his military campaigns, including the one to Judah.

-And here is the related quote from the Book of Isaiah:
+And here is a related quote from the Book of Isaiah:

 First of all, we should understand why Hezekiah decided to rebel.

 King Hezekiah of Judah refused to pay tribute to the king of Assyria.
-He aspired to enlarge his kingdom as well as to stop the ongoing trend of transforming states into administrative districts of the Assyrian governor.
-At the end of the eighth century BCE, Hezekiah, therefore, made a treaty with kings from Philistia and Egypt against Assyria.
-In 701 BCE the Assyrian King Sennacherib set out on a military campaign to suppress Judah’s rebellion against Assyrian rule.
+He aspired to enlarge his kingdom and stop the ongoing trend of transforming states into administrative districts of the Assyrian governor.
+At the end of the eighth century BCE, Hezekiah made a treaty with kings from Philistia and Egypt against Assyria.
+In 701 BCE, the Assyrian King Sennacherib set out on a military campaign to suppress Judah’s rebellion against Assyrian rule.